cartesi/rollups-examples/README.md

 _Note_: In production mode, rejected inputs are guaranteed to have no effect on the back-end, since in that case the Cartesi Machine is completely rolled back to its previous state.
 However, in host mode there is no such guarantee and it is possible for changes to persist, for instance if the DApp allows an invalid input to change a global variable or produce a database write before it is rejected.

-_Note_: When running in host mode, localhost ports `5003` and `5004` will be used by default for the communication between the Cartesi Rollups framework and the DApp's back-end.
+_Note_: When running in host mode, localhost port `5004` will be used by default to allow the DApp's back-end to communicate with the Cartesi Rollups framework.

 ### Interactive console